daurnimator/luatz/timetable.md

 ## `:clone ( )`

-Returns a new independant instance of an existing timetable object.
+Returns a new independent instance of an existing timetable object.

 ## `:normalise ( )`